 All the terms used in this document are included in the Terms and Definitions Section below.

-This report is part of a series of evolving Kantara reports on distributed identifiers that will all be available at the work group draft recommendations page.
+This report is part of a series of evolving Kantara reports on distributed identifiers that will all be available on the work group draft recommendations page.

 Goals